sleepymalc/LaTeX-Template/README.md

 # LaTeX Template

 This repo consists of the most-used LaTeX templates I used.
+The existed ones are often over complicated, while I try to make them simple and unified.

+If you're interested in my LaTeX typeset setup, check out [this repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape).

 ## Note